Local Time 02:15

 How to get to Hakodate?

 - By train - Hakodate is easily accessible from Sapporo, 260km to the northwest.
 Hokuto and Super Hokuto trains run approximately every hour from Sapporo Station to Hakodate Station, taking 3 hours and 20 minutes.
 Trains to the Tomakomai ferry port to connect with ferries to Nagoya and Sendai take 3 hours.
-There are trains to Aomori, Morioka and then to Tokyo through the Seikan tunnel.
+There are trains to Aomori, Morioka, and to Tokyo through the Seikan tunnel.

 - By Shinkansen train - The Hokkaido Shinkansen runs from Shin-Aomori Station to Shin-Hakodate-Hokuto.
 From Shin-Aomori Station, the Tohoku Shinkansen is connected to Tokyo.
 The total travel time from Tokyo Station to Shin-Hakodate-Hokuto is 4 hours and 2 minutes.
-From Shin-Hakodate-Hokuto to Hakodate Station, the journey takes about 20 minutes on the Hakodate Liner or Super Hokoto Limited Express.
+From Shin-Hakodate-Hokuto to Hakodate Station, the journey takes about 20 minutes on the Hakodate Liner or Super Hokuto Limited Express.

 - By air - Hakodate Airport is located 8 km north of downtown Hakodate.
-Buses take about 20-30 minutes to reach the city centre.
-There are flights from Haneda Airport in Tokyo, Itami and Kansai International Airport (KIX) in Osaka, Nagoya Chubu International Airport, Okushiri Island and Okadama and Shin-Chitose airports in Sapporo.
+Buses take about 20-30 minutes to reach the city center.
+There are flights from Haneda Airport in Tokyo, Itami and Kansai International Airport (KIX) in Osaka, Nagoya Chubu International Airport, Okushiri Island, and Okadama and Shin-Chitose airports in Sapporo.
 There are also flights from Hakodate to Taipei in Taiwan and Seoul in South Korea.
 Teisan buses from Hakodate run to Hakodate Airport in 30 minutes (280 yen).

 - By bus - There are regular road buses from Hakodate to Sapporo (travel time about 5.5 hours) operated by Donan Bus Hokkaido Chuo Bus and Hokkaido Kotsu.
 Buses to Esashi take about 2 hours and 15 minutes.

-- By night bus - The night bus from Sapporo Bus Terminal leaves at 11:35 pm and stops at Shin-Hakodate-Hokuto, Nanaecho-narukawa, Kikyo, Showa 4-chome, Goryokaku, Hakodate Ferry Terminal, Hakodate Bus Terminal (5:15 am), Yumoto Takubokutei and Yunokawa Onsen (5:32 am the next day).
+- By night bus - The night bus from Sapporo Bus Terminal leaves at 11:35 pm and stops at Shin-Hakodate-Hokuto, Nanaecho-narukawa, Kikyo, Showa 4-chome, Goryokaku, Hakodate Ferry Terminal, Hakodate Bus Terminal (5:15 am), Yumoto Takubokutei, and Yunokawa Onsen (5:32 am the next day).

-- By ferry - There are regular ferries between Aomori and Hakodate, operated by Seikan Ferry and Tsugaru Kaikyo Ferry, which take between 3 hours, 40 minutes and 4 hours.
-Each company operates 8 boats per day with two crossings on the luxury Blue Dolphin operated by Tsugaru Kaikyo Ferry.
+- By ferry - There are regular ferries between Aomori and Hakodate, operated by Seikan Ferry and Tsugaru Kaikyo Ferry, which take between 3 hours, 40 minutes, and 4 hours.
+Each company operates 8 departures per day with two crossings on the luxury Blue Dolphin operated by Tsugaru Kaikyo Ferry.
 Tsugaru Kaikyo Ferry also operates a ferry from Oma on the Shimokita Peninsula to Hakodate (1 hour 30 minutes).